minio/docs/source/reference/minio-mc/mc-find.rst

       mc find ~/mydata/

-   Issuing :mc-cmd:`mc find ALIAS` with no other arguments returns a list of *all* objects or files at the specified path, similar to :mc-cmd:`mc ls`.
+   Issuing :mc-cmd:`mc find ALIAS` with no other arguments returns a list of *all* objects or files at the specified path, similar to :mc:`mc ls`.

 .. mc-cmd:: --exec